-Armenian armed forces violated the ceasefire with Azerbaijan 1,063 times in January 2017, according to the results of the APA’s monitoring based on the reports confirmed by the Azerbaijani Defense Ministry.
+Baku.
+Farid Mirzayev – APA.
+Armenian armed forces have 460 times violated the ceasefire with Azerbaijan on the contact line between the two countries’ troops in September 2016, according to the results of the APA’s monitoring based on the reports confirmed by the Azerbaijani Defense Ministry.

-The Armenian military was using 60mm, 82mm and 120mm-caliber mortars, grenade launchers, heavy machine guns and sniper rifles to shell Azerbaijani positions.
+The Armenian military was using various large-caliber machine guns to shell Azerbaijani army positions.

-In January, the Armenian armed units shelled the Azerbaijani army positions located in the districts of Aghdam, Fuzuli, Jabrayil, Terter, Khojavend, Goranboy, Gazakh, Gadabay, Tovuz and Aghstafa.
+In September, Armenian armed units opened fired at Azerbaijani army positions located in the districts of Aghdam, Fuzuli, Jabrayil, Terter, Khojavend, Goranboy, Gazakh, Gadabay, Tovuz, Goygol and Aghstafa.

 The Nagorno-Karabakh conflict entered its modern phase when the Armenian SRR made territorial claims against the Azerbaijani SSR in 1988.